- Poetry, Creative Nonfiction - At GC since 1997

 - Fiction, Creative Nonfiction

 - At GC since 2016

 Kerry Neville received her PhD in Creative Writing from the University of Houston, her BA from Colgate University, and was most recently an Assistant Professor of English at Allegheny College.
 She is the author of the forthcoming short fiction collection, Remember To Forget Me, and of the award-winning short fiction collection, Necessary Lies.
 She is also a regular blog contributor for The Huffington Post.
 She has twice received the Dallas Museum of Art Prize for Fiction, and has also been awarded The Texas Institute of Letters, Kay Cattarulla Prize for the Short Story, and the Short Story Book of the Year Prize from Independent Publisher Magazine.

-Thomas Caron, Morgan Coyner, Pooja Desai, Noah Devros, Abbie Lahmers, Michael McClelland, Ernestine Montoya, Ian Sargent, Andrew Schofield, and Mark Sellers.
+Thomas Caron, Morgan Coyner, Margaret Delisle, Pooja Desai, Noah Devros, Quataize Dutch, Abbie Lahmers, Kristy Maier, Ernestine Montoya, James Phenis, Andrew Schofield, and Mark Sellers.

-George Brannen, Miranda Campbell, Penny Dearmin, Ruby Holsenbeck, Kirstie Johnson, Georgie Knapp, Leah Kuenzi, Alexandra McLaughlin, Ryan McLaughlin, and Jennifer Watkins.
+George Brannen, Miranda Campbell, Kirstie Johnson, Leah Kuenzi, Ryan Loveeachother, Alexandra McLaughlin, and Jennifer Watkins.